Prostate cancer basics

 But I've heard prostate cancer screening may not be a good idea.
 Why is that?

 "It's true prostate cancer screening may not be right for all men," says David McGinnis, MD, a urologist at Bryn Mawr Hospital, part of Main Line Health.
 "Some men will not benefit from finding prostate cancer, even if it's treatable," he explains.
 "This may be because the cancer is growing so slowly it's unlikely to cause problems throughout the rest of the man's life.
-But there are other reasons a man may not benefit from prostate cancer screening."
+But there are other reasons a man may not benefit from prostate cancer screening, such as advanced age, other severe health problems or an otherwise shortened life expectancy."

 The decision to be screened for prostate cancer is highly personal.
 Every man's risk factors, overall health, goals and values will be different.
 This is a complex topic to discuss with a doctor.
 Doctors should be up to date on current prostate cancer screening recommendations, one of which is for men to make an informed decision after learning about the uncertainties, risks and potential benefits of prostate cancer screening.